 With the Department of Labor's 2017 decision to delay enforcement of the fiduciary duty rule relative to retirement accounts, FINRA's announcement to focus on suitability takes on added meaning to ensure that investors' interests remain a priority.

-Suitability violations can range from a representative's unsuitable over-concentration in risky securities, such as ex-Wells Fargo (Irvine, CA) brokers Charles Frieda and Charles Lynch's overconcentration of funds in speculative oil and gas securities, to a firm's systematic compliance failures, such as NEXT Financial's "habitual deficiencies" related to its failure to detect excessive trading, to unauthorized transactions not consistent with client investment objectives or risk tolerance preferences, such as former RBC Capital broker Lisa Lowi's purported unsuitable recommendations in high-risk securities despite her client's desire for income and principal protection.
+Suitability violations can range from a representative's unsuitable over-concentration in risky securities, to a firm's systematic compliance failures, such as NEXT Financial's "habitual deficiencies" related to its failure to detect excessive trading, to unauthorized transactions not consistent with client investment objectives or risk tolerance preferences, such as former RBC Capital broker Lisa Lowi's purported unsuitable recommendations in high-risk securities despite her client's desire for income and principal protection.

 Regulators are focusing attention on the emerging market of digital assets, such as cryptocurrency, due to its relative infancy and unproven supervisory, compliance, and operational infrastructure.
 FINRA has pledged to closely monitor digital asset developments, such as member firms' role in recommending and transacting cryptocurrencies and initial coin offerings.
 FINRA also will review how firms will supervise crypto securities.